 The emergence of Very Large Databases (VLDB) leads to new challenges that the mining algorithms of the 1990's are incapable to attack efficiently.
-According to [5], from the point of view of the mining algorithms, the main lines to deal with VLDB (scaling up algorithms) are: a) to use relational representations instead of a single table; b) to design fast algorithms, optimizing searches, reducing complexity, finding approximate solutions, or using parallelism; and c) to divide the data based on the variables involved or the number of examples.
+According to [6], from the point of view of the mining algorithms, the main lines to deal with VLDB (scaling up algorithms) are: a) to use relational representations instead of a single table; b) to design fast algorithms, optimizing searches, reducing complexity, finding approximate solutions, or using parallelism; and c) to divide the data based on the variables involved or the number of examples.
 In particular, some of these new approaches in turn give origin to Data Reduction that tries to eliminate variables, attributes or instances that do not contribute information to the KDD process.
 These methods are generally applied before the actual mining is performed.

 In fact, the specialized literature mentions the curse of dimensionality, referring to the fact that the processing time of many induction methods grows dramatically (sometimes exponentially) with the number of attributes.
-Searching for improvements on VLDB processing power (necessary with tens of attributes), two main groups of methods have appeared: wrappers and filters [5].
-We focus our research on filters methods with, near to, optimum solutions because of their relatively low computational cost.
+Searching for improvements on VLDB processing power (necessary with tens of attributes), two main groups of methods have appeared: wrappers and filters [6].
+We focus our research in filter methods because of their relatively low computational cost.

-Narendra [6] and others [7], [8], [9] have proposed a filter method for optimal feature selection.
+Narendra [7] and others [8], [9], [10] have proposed a filter method for optimal feature selection.
 In general, they use the Branch & Bound algorithm, starting the search with all the D features and then applying a backward elimination feature strategy, until they obtain d optimal features (d < D).
-Additionally, they use a monotonic subset feature evaluation criterion: i.e., when augmenting (subtracting) one feature to the feature subset, the criterion value function always increases (decreases).
-The monotonicity property allows us to prune unnecessary sub-trees (e.g., sub-trees that do not improve the solution because they have values less than the bound obtained for another sub-tree).
-These approaches have demonstrated to be efficient; however, they have several drawbacks, because they need: • An a priori definition of the number of features d (equal to the maximum tree deep level to consider);
+Additionally, they use a monotonic subset feature evaluation criterion: e.g., when augmenting (subtracting) one feature to the feature subset, the criterion value function always increases (decreases).
+The monotonicity property allows us to prune unnecessary sub-trees (e.g. sub-trees that do not improve the solution because they have values less than the bound obtained for another sub-tree).
+These approaches have demonstrated to be efficient; however, they have several drawbacks, because they need:

+286 M. Mejía-Lavalle and E.F.
+Morales
-this is a problem because, in most cases, the number of relevant attributes is previously unknown,

-• To start evaluating all the features (top-down strategy); this strategy represents high computational cost at the beginning of the subset feature search process,

-• To use a monotonic subset evaluation criterion; although a monotonic criterion permits safe sub-trees cut offs, it assumes that the features are independent between each other, given the class attribute.
+- An a priori definition of the number of features d (equal to the maximum tree deep level to consider); this is a problem because, in most cases, the number of relevant attributes is previously unknown, - To start evaluating all the features (top-down strategy); this strategy represents high computational cost at the beginning of the subset feature search process, - To use a monotonic subset evaluation criterion: although a monotonic criterion permits safe sub-trees cut offs, it assumes that the features are independent between each other, given the class attribute.